 EcoCamp Standard domes were the world's first lodge accommodation in geodesic shape.
 They are resistant to the strong Patagonian winds, and come equipped with two single beds (doubles on request), cozy fleece blankets and feather quilts.
 There are windows in the ceiling for stargazing.
 Standard domes include shared bathrooms which are large, comfortable and gender divided.

-Note: Due to the COVID-19 outbreak, we will not offer the Standard Dome sharing option this season.
-All Standard Domes must be reserved for individual travelers or travelers from the same reservation group.
+Note: Due to the COVID-19 outbreak, all Standard Domes must be reserved for individual travelers or travelers from the same reservation group.

 Regular departures are available on request.

 EcoCamp Extras are excursions you can book in addition to our regular EcoCamp programs, to enhance your experience in Patagonia.
 These tours can take place before or after your main program, but we recommend doing them afterward to maximize your arrival experience at EcoCamp with your fellow trekking or Safari group members.
 Transport in and out of the park is not included as these services are covered by your regular program with EcoCamp.
 If you wish to book an EcoCamp Extra without any other EcoCamp program please contact us so we can give you a quote.

 This is an easy trip, which doesn’t demand extensive physical activity, other than walking a maximum of 2 consecutive hours over fairly flat terrain.
 We stop as many times as necessary depending on the rhythm of the group.